Help is available

 If you have debts and find that you are not able to make your repayments, or if you're facing the threat of court action, you should get help quickly.
 Don't ignore the debt, it won't just go away.
 It's very important that you seek advice as soon as possible.
 You can get free independent advice.

-Our service provider directory lists a number of organisations who provide advice and support.
+Our Community Directory lists a number of organisations that provide advice and support.

 Citizens Advice across Dorset is able to help households experiencing financial difficulties with energy costs.
 They can help with:

 - Eligibility for extra income

 If you need help or advice, contact by email firstname.lastname@example.org or telephone 0344 411 1444.

 Citizens Advice: Problems getting to or topping up your prepayment meter

 Centre for sustainable energy can advise you on prepayment meters and energy bills.